 Bees thrive in a variety of environments, both man-made and natural.
 In nature, they often build their nests in orchards, gardens, wooded areas, and meadows.
 They like to place their nests in protected areas like tree cavities, rock ledges, dense shrubbery, and under tree branches, staying out of the view of predators.

-While stopping bees from wanting to nest on your property is difficult; implementing the following prevention tips is helpful:
+While stopping bees from wanting to nest on your New York or New Jersey property is difficult; implementing the following prevention tips is helpful:

 - Bees can enter any structure that has an opening at least a quarter of an inch in size.
 Inspect your home’s exterior walls, foundation, and roofline and seal any spaces you find.
 Doing so will also help you to avoid other pest problems.

-- Eliminate water sources making sure gutters are clear, storing containers upside down when not in use, and not overwatering garden areas.
+- Eliminate water sources, make sure gutters are clear, store containers upside down when not in use, and not overwater garden areas.

 - Reducing the amount of clutter you have outdoors on your property can also help.
 Unused lawn equipment, appliances, or downed and isolated trees are all great habitats for bees.